SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 Example of a fibula segmentation:

 0. CTs should have a recommended slice thickness of 0.65mm (or a maximum slice thickness of 1mm).
-Load the study to Slicer.
+[Load the study to Slicer](https://slicer.readthedocs.io/en/latest/user_guide/modules/dicom.html#basic-usage).
-1. Go to the segment editor.
+1. Go to the [segment editor](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmenteditor.html#segment-editor).
 Create a new segmentation.
 Create a new segment, name it 'fibula'.
-2. Use threshold effect to select bone but not connecting tissue (like ligaments).
-Check if your selected threshold value is okay if there is no connection of the segmented bones near the joint.
-Threshold value should not be too low to not lose detail.
+2. Use threshold effect to select only bone.
+The lower threshold value should not be too high to lose detail (and the higher threshold value should be maximum).
+Check if your selected threshold value is okay if you can avoid [salt-and-pepper noise](https://en.wikipedia.org/wiki/Salt-and-pepper_noise) being added to the segmentation result.
 Suggested value: 200.
-Avoid highlighting noise if possible as it will reduce the need for clean up later.
+3. Use [scissors effect](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmenteditor.html#scissors) to keep only the fibula bone.
-3. Use Islands effect, select 'keep selected island' and click over the fibula to keep it.
+4. Use [Islands effect](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmenteditor.html#islands), select 'keep selected island' and click over the fibula to keep it.
 Click "Show 3D".
-4. If successful continue.
-If not start over and use a higher threshold value or use scissors to isolate the fibula
+5. If successful, continue.
+If not, check out the [segmentation tutorials](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmenteditor.html#tutorials) and start over.
-5. Go to Wrap Solidify effect, on Advanced button set the suggested configuration below (by @SteveMaisi) and click apply.
-(This is needed because it is recommended that bone segmentations have no holes inside so the assisted miterBox positioning algorithms work well)
+6. Go to Wrap Solidify effect, on Advanced button set the suggested configuration below (by @SteveMaisi) and click apply.
+(This is needed because it is recommended that bone segmentations have no holes inside so the assisted miterBox positioning algorithms work well).
 ![192679644-995cbed7-9732-4f87-a936-55e000179fc4](https://user-images.githubusercontent.com/19158307/193409717-40605b9b-e48f-4a51-8332-967a08a9e30c.png)
-6. Correct errors on segmentations with scissors if needed.
+7. Correct new inaccurate protrusions if needed.
-7. The bone segment (fibula in this case) should be the first of the segment-list of the segmentation.
+8. The bone segment (fibula in this case) should be the first of the segment-list of the segmentation.
 In other words the bone segment should be in position zero of the list.

-You'll have to do the same for mandible in another segmentation node.
+You'll have to do the same for the mandible in another segmentation node.

 ## Virtual Surgical Planning